michalchecinski/AI-on-Microsoft-Azure-knowledge-mining/How to reconstruct the solution.md

 # Reconstruct the solution

-[TOC]

 ## Functionalities of the system:

-- End-to-End application for searching and displaying documents
-- Custom Skill - Bing search
+- Custom Skill - Bing search for entities
 - Custom Skill - estimated reading time
 - Custom Skill - template recognizing
 - Display all documents with immaculate preview of files of type: